hn/em-admin/README.md

 :raised_hand: If you set the readout interval too low and also do not limit the hours and days, the battery will discharge before the end of the water meter's service life.
 Frequent reading via infrared likewise drains the battery.
+You can use the [Lorenz Web Configuration Tool](https://konfigurator.lorenz-meters.de/) to calculate expected battery lifetime.

 M-Bus timing and protocol parsing has been loosely implemented according to the specification and is “works for me” ware.